 QUTUB MINAR (Stop 9)

 It was built as the tower of victory and glory.
 Its erection began in 1199 under the supervision of QUTB-UD-DIN AIBAK.
 This essay QUTUB MINAR will tell us its story and facts.
 The entire minaret was concluded through the contemporary rulers of Delhi.
-The architecture of QUTUB MINAR is just wonderful and beautiful which can be seen from far.
-It is 62 meters high and was built in 1190.
+The architecture of QUTUB MINAR is just wonderful and beautiful.
+It is 62 meters high.
 Architect of QUTUB MINAR was VARAHAMIHIRA, a Hindu origin.
 It was a back temple as anyone can see it clearly.
 That’s why the architectural aspect of this minaret has both Indo-Islamic and Afghan styles combined to form a unique design.
 It has five stories built on different timelines and represents different historical events.
 The diameter of the base is 14.32 meters, while the upper diameter is 2.75 meters.
 It is part of the World Heritage and UNESCO World Heritage.

 HUMAYUN tomb (Stop 10)